ssc-sp/datahub-docs/AdminGuide/Demo-Script.md

 1. Open https://federal-science-datahub.canada.ca
 2. On login screen mention that you use the MS Teams account and password which can be different from your network credentials.
+3. Mention that the login screen is going to be different for each department.
+The authentication in DataHub leverages existing AAD.

 # Section 1: Portal Overview